 a.
-KCI-ScMVR-1: Force Projection and Augmentation through Intelligent Vehicles

-ARL research is focused on developing fundamental understanding through greatly improved vehicle perceptual, learning, reasoning, communication and physical capabilities that will enable future unmanned vehicle systems operating in the air, on the ground, or in maritime environments.
-ARL's goal is to facilitate effective intelligent vehicle interactions with Soldiers and the local populace that engender trust essential to forming efficient teams.
+KCI-ScMVR-1: Force Projection and Augmentation through Intelligent Vehicles and the local populace that engender trust essential to forming efficient teams.
 Technological advances are envisioned to create the potential for affordable, interoperable autonomous and semi-autonomous systems that improve the effectiveness of Soldiers and units.
 Intelligent vehicles are expected to deploy as force multipliers at all echelons from squads to brigade combat teams.
 Future intelligent vehicles are expected to augment Soldiers and increase unit capabilities, situational awareness, mobility, and speed of action.
 ARL research is creating machine cognition as well as reasoning, learning and communication behaviors that can, in certain scenarios, replace the operator (driver or pilot) for future unmanned vehicles.
 Robust capabilities to analyze and assess research developments are also critical to inform research.